cedricss/reactive.how/zip.md

 After `❚ merge` ([Episode 5](/merge)) and `❚ combineLatest` ([Episode 7](/combineLatest)), we continue our exploration of the _combining streams_ category.
 Today I picked a third card from this category: `❚ zip`.

-As for `❚ combineLatest`, we need a _projection function_ that combines two values (or more) into a new one.
+As for `❚ combineLatest`, we need a **project** function that combines two values (or more) into a new one.
 I note it figuratively `⚬ ⟶ ⚭ ⟵ ⚬`.

 Let's compare those two cards.
-In the following example, they both take the exact same arguments (the same _input streams_ and the same _projection function_):
+In the following example, they both take the exact same arguments (the same input streams and the same project function):

 {% include card_player.html video=240966482 episode=true %}